Go to main content

 In a museum, carefully controlled temperature, humidity and ventilation are required so that the valuable objects are not damaged.
 The indoor climate must also be adapted to the number of visitors.

 Controlled temperature, humidity and ventilation are required to preserve the valuable items.
-Photo: Munch Museum / Einar Aslaksen
+Photo: Munch Museum / Einar Aslaksen.

 With IV Produkt's Flexomix series, a solution was customised for the Munch Museum.
 26 AHU’s were delivered, of which 23 were Flexomix units in varying sizes.
 Flexomix are modular units where the customer can choose fans, motors and heat recovery units for energy-efficient air handling.